Nintendo says Switch won't have a Virtual Console -- here's how you'll get your retro fix

 You're not going to like the answer.
 Nintendo says the Virtual Console won't be coming to the Switch anytime soon, according to a report from Kotaku.

-"There are currently no plans to bring classic games together under the Virtual Console banner as has been done on other Nintendo systems," a Nintendo rep told the publication.
+"There are currently no plans to bring classic games together under the Virtual Console banner as has been done on other Nintendo systems," a Nintendo rep confirmed to CNET.

 That doesn't mean the retro-portable dream is dead, though.
 (Do you really expect Nintendo to give up a veritable itprintsmoney.gif?)
-Instead, Nintendo seems to be suggesting you get your retro fix through one of the company's other initiatives.
+Instead, Nintendo is suggesting you get your retro fix through one of the company's other initiatives.

 They include: